ALISHAPANDA30/HTML-CSS/README.md

 # HTML-CSS
-This repository dedicates to alll the projects based on HTML&CSS IT HAS HTML AND CSS NOTES
+This repository dedicates to alll the projects based on HTML&CSS THIS README.md FILE CONTAINS THE NOTES OF HTML AND CSS
 1. IMPORTANT HTML TAGS
    A] OPEN TAGS
    a.<br/>